PatternAtlas/pattern-atlas-readthedocs/docs/source/index.rst

 * Custom :doc:`features/pattern-views`
 * Adjustable :doc:`features/pattern-graph` for pattern languages and pattern views
 * :doc:`Quantum Circuit<features/quantum-circuits>` rendering
+* :doc:`Design Models<features/design-model>` for modelling a software architecture with Patterns and aggregate its implementations

 .. _Learn more about the Pattern Atlas concept: https://arxiv.org/ftp/arxiv/papers/2006/2006.05120.pdf